aryan-karadia/Museum-SQL-Project/README.md

 ### Rohil:

 ### Akshpreet:
+Creating the SQL script of the database from the relational schema.

 ## To Do list:
 - modify this file to include your group members information and tasks assigned per each